acl-services/paprika/.changeset/giant-jeans-watch.md

 "@paprika/action-bar": patch
 ---

-Support adding className to the Popover.Content within the ActionBar's ColumnArrangment subcomponent.
+Support adding className to the Popover.Content within the ActionBar's ColumnArrangment and Sort subcomponents.